Suspended operations

 Why do overtime exempt professional and classified non-union staff not have to make up time missed during suspended operations?

 Overtime exempt professional and classified non-union staff are held accountable for getting work done regardless of the amount of time it takes to do it.
-If a period of suspended operations interrupts work, then the professional and classified non-union staff employee needs to work as much as is required to catch up on work that may have been missed.
-Overtime exempt professional and classified non-union staff do not receive pay for additional time that is worked to meet commitments.
+If suspended operations interrupts work, then these employees need to work as necessary to catch up on work that may have been missed.
+They do not receive pay for additional time that is worked to meet commitments.

-For employees who are allowed to use vacation, compensatory time, unpaid time off, or make up missed work time, who decides which option is selected, the employee or the supervisor?
+For employees who are allowed to use vacation, compensatory time, unpaid time off, or make up work hours, who decides which option is selected, the employee or the manager?

 The employee chooses whether to use time off or to make up time missed during suspended operations.